Do You Need Freelance Business Insurance?

 Once you have found your gig, it is important to think of insurance for self-employed workers.
 You may not think of your side hustle or gig work as being self-employed, but people who work for themselves need to make sure they are protected against risk.
 Whether you work as a freelance copywriter, a self-employed graphic designer or run errands for TaskRabbit, it is important to be aware that personal insurance coverage may not always be enough.

 It’s important to remember that you may be labeled as an independent contractor as a freelance or gig worker.
-As such, you are running your own business, which is why gig work insurance is so important.
+As such, you are running your own business, which is why freelance business insurance is so important.
 Below are a few examples of the most common types of freelancing opportunities with some unsuspecting risks.

 Chefs and Line-Cooks